bytescale/bytescale-javascript-sdk/docs/BROWSERS.md.template.md

 ## Polyfills Required

-Modern browsers do not require polyfills.
+Depending on the browsers you wish to support, your application will require some of the following polyfills.

-Older browsers will require some of the below polyfills.
+To support every browser in the above list, you will need to add all of these polyfills:

-The host application must include the correct polyfills based on the browsers it intends to support.
-Below is an exhaustive list of every `core-js@3` polyfill that would be required by this library (and its transitive dependencies) if _all_ the above browsers need to be supported.
+- regenerator-runtime/runtime
   [polyfill-list]

 ## No Transpiling Required